-In this week's Python snippet post, we're going to take a look at the update method for Python dictionaries.
-There are three main ways to use update method, which allows us to extend a dictionary with new keys and values.
+In this week's Python snippet post, we're going to take a look at the update

-The first way we're going to look at is using another dictionary object.
-We can call the update method on a dictionary, and pass in this second dictionary object as an argument.
+method on a dictionary, and pass in this second dictionary object as an argument.
 The dictionaries will then get merged into a single dictionary object:

 student = {